Kristallnacht: Shooting of vom Rath

 Among those expelled was the family of Sendel and Riva Grynszpan, Polish Jews who had emigrated to Germany in 1911 and settled in Hanover, Germany.
 At the trial of Adolf Eichmann in 1961, Sendel Grynszpan recounted the events of their deportation from Hanover on the night of 27 October 1938: "Then they took us in police trucks, in prisoners' lorries, about 20 men in each truck, and they took us to the railway station.
-The streets were full of people shouting: Juden Raus!
-Auf Nach Palästina!" ("Jews get out!
+The streets were full of people shouting: 'Juden Raus!
+Auf Nach Palästina!' ("Jews get out!
 Go to Palestine!").
 Their seventeen-year-old son Herschel was living in Paris with an uncle.
 Herschel received a postcard from his family from the Polish border, describing the family's expulsion: "No one told us what was up, but we realized this was going to be the end ....
 We don't have a penny.
 Could you send us something?"
 He received the postcard on 3 November 1938.

 On the morning of Monday, 7 November 1938, he purchased a revolver and a box of bullets, then went to the German embassy and asked to see an embassy official.
-After he was taken to the office of Nazi diplomat Ernst vom Rath, Grynszpan fired five bullets at Vom Rath, two of which hit him in the abdomen.
+After he was taken to the office of German diplomat Ernst vom Rath, Grynszpan fired five bullets at vom Rath, two of which hit him in the abdomen.
 Vom Rath was a professional diplomat with the Foreign Office who expressed anti-Nazi sympathies, largely based on the Nazis' treatment of the Jews and was under Gestapo investigation for being politically unreliable.
 However, he also argued that the anti-Semitic laws were "necessary" to allow the Volksgemeinschaft to flourish.